foundersandcoders/coursebook/src/course/handbook/coaching-groups.md

 ## Ending

-At the end of the third and final round, if the group is reporting back to a larger group, they can nominate a spokeperson and agree their most significant learnings from the group before checking out.
+At the end of the third and final round, the group can take 5 minutes to offer final reflections on each of the rounds.
+If the group is reporting back to a larger group, then each person can rehearse a 20-second reflection from the Observer's point of view, before checking out.

 ## Tools